SilkRose/Pony/stories/deternal/deternal.md

 Pinkie tightened her hold on Twilight as Twilight rested her head on Pinkie.

 Twilight was almost a head taller than her friends at this point.
 She saw her own growth as a threat to their friendships.
-What was she going to do if her friends died and she lived forever.
+What was she going to do if her friends died and she lived forever?
 Well, now she wouldn't.
 Now, she would never have to leave her friends again.

 Pinkie asked, "What's got you all sad?
-I know I'll never leave you… did something happen to make you think I would?"
+I know I'll never leave you… Did something happen to make you think I would?"

 Twilight faltered.
 She didn't know what to say.
 It was too late for her friends to convince her not to cast the spell, and telling her friends would just make it worse, she thought.